d4rkr00t/generator-np/README.md

 ## Contributing

 Contributing are highly welcome!
-This repos is commitizen friendly — please read about it [here](http://commitizen.github.io/cz-cli/).
+This repo is commitizen friendly — please read about it [here](http://commitizen.github.io/cz-cli/).